DaftMobile/ReduKt/redukt-thunk/README.md

 // It means that their associated coroutines are executed sequentially
 ```

-It's worth to notice that `JoiningCoroutinesDispatchList` is a `CoThunkAction` so it's executed in foreground coroutine.
+It's worth to notice that `JoiningCoroutinesDispatchList` is a `CoThunk` so it's executed in foreground coroutine.

 `JoiningCoroutinesDispatchList` has a concurrency flag, that runs associated coroutines concurrently.